How To Remove Duplicates In Excel

 2. Removing duplicates over 2 columns

-For example, by ticking only the ‘Asset’ column, the duplicates within column A will be removed.
-In the example below, rows 3, 4, 5, 7 and 9 will all be deleted because they are duplicates.
+For example, the duplicates within column A will be removed by ticking only the ‘Asset’ column.
+In the example below, rows 3, 4, 5, 7, and 9 will all be deleted because they are duplicates.

 Remove duplicates menu